Marie Claire: Japan

 The Japanese-language edition of Marie Claire, first published in 1982, was the first international edition published in a non-French speaking territory, as well as the first non-European edition, although it ceased publication after the 9 September issue went on sale in July 2009, due partly to the economic downturn.

 Following a relaunch, since 2012, Marie Claire has been published in Japan under the name Marie Claire Style.
 This new format is offered as a free supplement in the Yomiuri Shimbun and distributed in wealthier suburbs of Japan.
 The magazine has now been made available at subway kiosks for a ¥200 cover price.

-Korea
+South Korea

-The first Korean edition of Marie Claire was published in March 1993 by MCK Publishing.
-Since 2012, the Marie Claire Film Festival has been held in Korea.
+The first South Korean edition of Marie Claire was published in March 1993 by MCK Publishing.
+Since 2012, the Marie Claire Film Festival has been held in South Korea.

-Rest of the world
+Latin America

-Marie Claire has Arabic editions which are published in Saudi Arabia, Jordan, Kuwait, Lebanon, the United Arab Emirates, Egypt, Morocco and Algeria.
-In 2010, an Indonesian edition was launched.
-The magazine was published in Mexico by Editorial Televisa since 1990 but ceased its publication due to the COVID-19 pandemic in June 2020 and is published again by Fashion Group in June 2021 and started publishing in Argentina under Editorial Perfil in March 2019.
+An international edition of Marie Claire has operated in Argentina under the Argentine publishing house Perfil since March 2019.

-International editions of Marie Claire have been discontinued in Colombia (published from 1990 to 2019), Estonia (published between 2007 and 2010), Germany (published from 1990 to 2003), India, Philippines (published between 2005 and 2009), Indonesia, and Poland.
+Other international, Latin editions of the magazine were published in Mexico by Grupo Televisa and also in Colombia but ceased publication by 2019 and 2020, but returned to Mexico in 2021 and Colombia in 2024.